Irish Dairy Forum 2027

 The event team can advise on the best fit for your objectives.

-• Is Dairy Connect Ireland part of a wider programme?
+• Is the Irish Cheese & Dairy Forum part of a wider programme?

 Yes.
-Dairy Connect Ireland forms part of a multi-year strategy designed to strengthen capability across the UK and Irish dairy sectors.
+It forms part of a multi-year strategy designed to strengthen capability across the UK, Irish and global dairy sectors.

-It sits alongside the NEXUS leadership programme, Dairy Mail intelligence platform, and future events planned across the wider Dairy Connect ecosystem.
+It sits alongside the Dairy Connect leadership programme, Dairy Mail intelligence platform, and future events planned across the wider Dairy Connect ecosystem.